cpjk/canary/README.md

 In order to authorize resources, you must specify permissions by implementing the [Canada.Can protocol](https://github.com/jarednorman/canada) for your ```User``` model (Canada is included as a light weight dependency).

 ####load_and_authorize_resource/2####
 Authorizes the resource and then loads it if authorization succeeds.
-Again, the resource is loaded into ```conn.assigns.fetched_resource```.
+Again, the resource is loaded into ```conn.assigns.loaded_resource```.

 In the following example, the ```User``` with the same id as the ```current_user``` is be loaded if authorization succeeds.